Kaitoukid93/Ambinity-5.0/README.md

 * Sync All Device include OpenRGB device
 * Auto Detect Ambino Basic Rev2 and Ambino Desk
 * Minor bugs fix

+## Installation
+Please go to https://github.com/Kaitoukid93/Ambinity_Stable_Release  to download lastest realease as a "Setup.zip" file, Extract and run "Setup.exe", Ambinity will be installed automatically

+## Guide to contribute
+This repository is currently maintained in free time by me only, so any help would be great, please be free to fork and commit to Developer branch